timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 I would like to buy spices at [pikantum](https://www.pikantum.de/), and rice, beans and co. at [RAPUNZEL](https://shop.rapunzel.de/) and [prohviant](https://www.prohviant.de/).

-* Swap peanut butter for almond butter in the breakfast.
+* Since the first shopping after the experiment I started using almond butter in my oat meal instaed of peanut butter.

-* Remove coconut flakes from breakfast.
+* I removed the coconut flakes from my oat meal.

-* Test Omega-3 index.
+* I am thinking about checking my Omega-3 index to see how good my absorption from the flax seeds is.

-* Sprout the flax seeds instead of consuming them blended in the oat meal.
+* I want to try to sprout the flax seeds instead of consuming them grounded in the oat meal.
 I consume flax seeds mainly for the Omega-3 and this process is supposed to increase its availability.

+* I bought some brazilian nuts and am consuming them daily for the selen.

 ## Price List